An Opinionated Guide to Creating Software

 This will be more of a sales meeting than a brainstorming meeting.
 You will be pitching your design to all the stakeholders, confident that it will satisfy the requirements.
 You will still accept feedback, but don't expect too much of it.

 Aside from all of the stakeholders from step 1, make sure you invite the person that's high up enough to be able to give your design a green light, so that development can start — usually an executive, or the client.
 That's your main goal with this meeting.

 One trick that some of our customers use at this point is to switch to the Wireframe skin.
 It's still low-fidelity, but it's a bit more polished, just enough not to elicit the same amount of feedback as the Sketch one.

 Walk people through each of the screens you designed, one by one.
 Try to keep the presentation engaging: avoid getting bogged down in too many details.
-If objections occur, make a note of them and promise deal with them 1 on 1 after the meeting (if possible).
+If objections occur, make a note of them and promise to deal with them 1-on-1 after the meeting (if possible).